White-nose syndrome

 White-nose syndrome (WNS) is a fungal disease in North American bats which has resulted in the dramatic decrease of the bat population in the United States and Canada, reportedly killing millions as of 2018.
 The condition is named for a distinctive fungal growth around the muzzles and on the wings of hibernating bats.
 It was first identified from a February 2006 photo taken in a cave located in Schoharie County, New York.
 The syndrome has rapidly spread since then.
 In early 2018, it was identified in 33 U.S. states and seven Canadian provinces; plus the fungus, albeit sans syndrome, had been found in three additional states.
 Most cases are in the eastern half of both countries, but in March 2016, it was confirmed in a little brown bat in Washington state.
 In 2019, evidence of the fungus was detected in California for the first time, although no affected bats were found.

 The disease is caused by the fungus Pseudogymnoascus destructans, which colonizes the bat's skin.
-No obvious treatment or means of preventing transmission is known, and some species have declined >90% within five years of the disease reaching a site.
+No obvious treatment or means of preventing transmission is known, and some species have declined by more than 90% within five years of the disease reaching a site.

 The US Fish and Wildlife Service (USFWS) has called for a moratorium on caving activities in affected areas and strongly recommends to decontaminate clothing or equipment in such areas after each use.
 The National Speleological Society maintains an up-to-date page to keep cavers apprised of current events and advisories.